Expanding measures: Random walks and rigidity on homogeneous spaces: Introduction

 Ideas of this kind have a rich history in the theory of stochastic processes and dynamical systems and trace back to the work of Foster~\cite{foster} and Lyapunov~\cite{lyapunov} (see also \cite[\S15]{meyn-tweedie}).
 In homogeneous dynamics, they first appear in Eskin--Margulis--Mozes' work on a quantitative version of the Oppenheim conjecture~\cite{eskin-margulis-mozes}.
 In the study of random walks on homogeneous spaces, height functions were first systematically used by Eskin--Margulis~\cite{em} to establish recurrence properties.
 Functions satisfying the contraction property \eqref{contr.intro} are therefore often referred to either as \emph{Lyapunov functions} or \emph{Margulis functions}.

 To obtain our results, we will need to construct two types of Lyapunov functions. \begin{itemize} \item Height functions with respect to the cusps (\S\ref{subsec;height}): First, corresponding to the case $Y=\emptyset$ in Theorem~\ref{thm;recurrence}, we require a Lyapunov function $\beta_\infty$ that stays bounded on a prescribed compact subset $Z$ of $X$ and tends to infinity when leaving compact parts of the space into the cusps of $X$.
 Its role is to rule out escape of mass, i.e.\ ensure that the random walk does not escape to infinity.
 For this case, we will show that we can use the height function constructed by Benoist--Quint~\cite{bq12}.
 Indeed, as it turns out, the algebraic condition that is imposed in their paper on the Zariski closure of $\Gamma_\mu$ is only crucially used to ensure an expansion property in representations of $H$, so that the proof also goes through under our $H$-expansion assumption. \item Height functions with respect to singular subspaces (\S\ref{subsec;singular}): Secondly, corresponding to the case of a lower-dimensional homogeneous subspace $Y$ in Theorem~\ref{thm;recurrence}, we also need Lyapunov functions which blow up near the singular subspace $Y$.
 These are used to ensure that random walk trajectories do not accumulate near $Y$ when starting outside of it.
 Here, we give a construction inspired by the work of Eskin--Mirzakhani--Mohammadi~\cite{emm} for random walks on moduli space.
-This will allow us to avoid the use of the first return cocycles and operators appearing in \cite{bq13,bq132}, and to obtain a height function $\beta_{\mathcal{N}}$ which satisfies the contraction property \eqref{contr.intro} with respect to $A_\mu$ itself. \end{itemize} We remark that the finite exponential moments assumption is essential in our method to obtain contraction properties for various averaging operators, e.g.\ in Lemma~\ref{lem;contract}.
+This will allow us to avoid the use of the first return cocycles and operators appearing in \cite{bq13,bq132}, and to obtain a height function $\beta_{\mathcal{N}}$ which satisfies the contraction property \eqref{contr.intro} with respect to $A_\mu$ itself. \end{itemize}

+\begin{rem}After finishing the first version of our article, B\'{e}nard--de Saxc\'{e} improved the Markov-chain theoretic ingredient of the proofs concerning the moment assumption.
+Namely, using their result \cite[Theorem D]{benard-desaxce}, one can now relax the exponential moment assumption in our work (in Theorems \ref{thm;recurrence} and \ref{thm;orbit}) to a finite first moment assumption.
+B\'{e}nard--de Saxc\'{e} prove this in the particular (compared to $H$-expansion) setting of Benoist--Quint, using logarithmic versions of our height functions (\cite[Theorems A,B,C]{benard-desaxce}). \end{rem}